preciofishbone/OmniaDocs/team-collaboration/site-directory/index.rst

 Icons for Teams and Yammer
 ***************************
-If you are using Microsoft Teams and/or Yammer in your solution, The Site Directory can indicate when a Team Site is attached to a Teams group or a Yammer group.
+If you are using Microsoft Teams and/or Yammer in your solution, the Site Directory can indicate when a Team Site is attached to a Teams group or a Yammer group.
 This is indicated by an icon.

 Here's an example with Teams groups attached to Project Altair and Project Apollo: